Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Abstract

 \section{Abstract}

 We introduce a one-dimensional non-Hermitian Kitaev chain with staggered imbalance in the $p$-wave superconducting pairing.
-By tuning the chemical potential and the pairing imbalance, we find that the eigenenergy spectrum undergoes real-to-complex transitions, and the spectral gap can change from a real to an imaginary line gap.
+By tuning the chemical potential and the pairing imbalance, we find that the eigenenergy spectrum undergoes real-to-complex transitions, and the spectral gap can change from a real line gap to an imaginary one.
 The pairing imbalance significantly enlarges the parameter region supporting a topological superconducting phase.
 Remarkably, we show that a topologically nontrivial phase hosting Majorana zero modes can be induced by varying the pairing imbalance, even in the regime of strong chemical potential.
-The gap-closing points and phase boundaries are determined analytically, and the resulting phase diagrams are characterized by a nonzero topological invariant.
-Furthermore, we identify the existence of Majorana zero modes and finite-energy Majorana edge modes in this system.
-Our results reveal exotic phenomena arising from imbalanced pairing and establish a new platform for exploring topological superconductivity in non-Hermitian systems.
+The gap-closing points and phase boundaries are determined analytically, and the resulting phase diagrams are presented with the nontrivial phase characterized by a nonzero topological invariant.
+Furthermore, we identify the coexistence of Majorana zero modes and finite-energy Majorana edge modes in this system.
+Our results reveal exotic phenomena arising from imbalanced pairing and establish a platform for exploring topological superconductivity in non-Hermitian systems.